 Ulster University and Queen's University Belfast are hosting information and networking events to tell businesses about the new MKTP funding programme and give them an opportunity to meet with a specialist KTP adviser.

 The following event dates and locations are available:

 Time: 13:00 - 14:30

 Where: Room 03G06, Ulster University, Jordanstown campus, Belfast.

-For further information about these events, contact Ulster University’s Knowledge Exchange Manager – KTP, Amanda Fullerton, email@example.com.
+For further information about this event, contact Ulster University’s Knowledge Exchange Manager – KTP, Amanda Fullerton, firstname.lastname@example.org.